 Do you want to learn a simple inverter circuit?
 The output is about 50 watts.
-And using a few parts and small circuit.
+And using a few parts and a small circuit.
 Here is an IC 555 inverter circuit.
-Because of use 555 timer and MOSFET as main.
+Because of using 555 timer and MOSFET as main.
 I experiment it to work well.
 When use source is 12V battery will have the output of 220V AC 50Hz.

 The principle of the circuit

 I think many peoples do not like to read many words or long reading.